tannazkalatian/dataParser/README.md

-# dataParser
+# Data Parser Project

-This code reads data from JSON files, parses the info, and creates a new file with the output info.
+In this project, we are given 2 JSON files with information about the company and users.
+We aim to process this information and create an output file with active users under each company.